SamShiSS/news-map/README.md

 # news-map
-a website that lets users search for articles atop a map, using Google Map API
+a website (using Google Map API) that lets users search for articles atop a map

 application.py: main program that configures the web application